sahirgomez1/ycb_objects/README.md

 ```
 npm start
 ```
 Add your 3D objects to the public folder, use `.gltf` files.
-We suggest and [OBJ coverter](https://github.com/CesiumGS/obj2gltf), then optimize your glTF assets with `gltf-pipeline`, [more info](https://www.npmjs.com/package/gltf-pipeline)
+We suggest an [OBJ coverter](https://github.com/CesiumGS/obj2gltf), then optimize your glTF assets with `gltf-pipeline`, [more info](https://www.npmjs.com/package/gltf-pipeline).

 ### `npm start`